ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 Promotion Plan
 ~~~~~~~~~~~~~~

-We also talked through a plan to release the book into the community for the project.
+We also talked through a plan to release the book into the community.
 There was an understanding that if you don't promote the book,
 the time spent writing it might go to waste.
 Having a way to build momentum for the project in the community would ensure the book continued to live on after the week.